Skip to Content

 Things to do at and Near Flamingo Las Vegas

 Flamingo has been a staple of the Las Vegas Strip since the 1940s.
-Although much at the resort has changed since those days, one thing hasn’t: There are still plenty of things to do at Flamingo.
+Although much at the resort has changed since those days, one thing hasn’t: There are still plenty of itinerary-worthy activities at Flamingo.

-Boasting over 90,000 square feet of gaming space which is comprised of 1,900 slot devices and 89 table games, Flamingo is a gambler’s paradise.
+Boasting over 90,000 square feet of gaming space which is comprised of 1,900 slots and 89 table games, Flamingo is a gambler’s paradise.

 While it’s true that gambling steals the show, many don’t realize though that there is plenty to do outside of gambling both at and near the resort.